moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_pipeline_processing/_index.md

 **Clarify the behavior of the `when` keyword**

-- The `when` keyword will continue to decide **under what conditions a job should run**.
+- The `when` keyword will continue to decide and answer only the question of **under what conditions a job should run**.
   It will not control job types or pipeline inclusion.
-- The `when` keyword will only answer the question: _What is required for this job to run?_
   - For example: `when: on_success`, `when: on_failure`, `when: always`.

 **New way to control pipeline inclusion**